heroku/heroku-buildpack-clojure/README.md

 push to it.
 If you already have an existing app you may use `heroku config:add BUILDPACK_URL=YOUR_GITHUB_URL` instead.

-For example, you could adapt it to generate an uberjar at build time.
+For example, you could adapt it to generate a tarball at build time.

-Open `bin/compile` in your editor, and replace the block labeled "fetch deps with lein" with something like this:
+Open `bin/compile` in your editor, and replace the block labeled "Calculate build command" with something like this:

-    echo "-----> Generating uberjar with Leiningen:"
+    echo "-----> Generating tar with Leiningen:"
-    echo "       Running: lein uberjar"
+    echo "       Running: lein tar"
     cd $BUILD_DIR
-    PATH=.lein/bin:/usr/local/bin:/usr/bin:/bin JAVA_OPTS="-Xmx500m -Duser.home=$BUILD_DIR" lein uberjar 2>&1 | sed -u 's/^/       /'
+    PATH=.lein/bin:/usr/local/bin:/usr/bin:/bin JAVA_OPTS="-Xmx500m -Duser.home=$BUILD_DIR" lein tar 2>&1 | sed -u 's/^/       /'
     if [ "${PIPESTATUS[*]}" != "0 0" ]; then
       echo " !
-Failed to create uberjar with Leiningen" exit 1
+Failed to create tar with Leiningen" exit 1
     fi

 Commit and push the changes to your buildpack to your GitHub fork, then push your sample app to Heroku to test.
 The output should include:

-    -----> Generating uberjar with Leiningen:
+    -----> Generating tar with Leiningen:

 If it's something other users would find useful, pull requests are welcome.